-According to prosecutors, LeDoux poisoned her husband, stuffed his body in a trunk, and tried shipping it to her home in Amador County.
+Prosecutors charged LeDoux with poisoning her husband, stuffing his body in a trunk, and attempting to ship it to her home in Amador County.

-Without proper registration, the trunk sat on the platform.
-With the victim inside, the trunk sat on the platform until people became suspicious.
+Without proper registration, the trunk sat on the platform until people became suspicious.

 Appealing her conviction, the state Supreme Court granted another trial.